 Keep in mind that property managers are most valuable at the start of a tenancy.
 Tenancy agreements and inventories should be created by an experienced professional so that you can avoid potential loopholes or legal issues down the line.
 Trying to save money by doing these yourself would be a potentially disastrous false economy!

-Whether you are an ordinary homeowner or a landlord, you may be surprised to hear that there are plenty of ways to reduce the day-to-day running costs of your property, especially when it comes to energy efficiency.
+Whether you are an ordinary homeowner or a landlord, there are a number of home improvement grants which can reduce the daily costs of running your property.
+This is particularly true when it comes to energy efficiency standards.

 New rules on energy efficiency state that a property with an EPC (energy performance certificate) rating of less than ‘E’ cannot even be put on the market, either to let or sell.
 However, even once your property has passed this threshold it can still be worth going even further.